avalen28/Without-Signals-game/README.md

 Minimum user stories:

--- Move left or right your soldier.
+-- User can move left or right your soldier.
--- On determinate position, one Alien attacks.
+-- On determinate position, user recive one Alien attack.
 -- The soldier and the Alien fight on a basic style (strenght vs healt points) -- If the Alien wins, end game. lose screen.
 -- If the soldier wins, the player keep walking to the exit.